 The RB identifier represents the ID of the resource block which is a 32 bit integer.
+The scope of the RB identifier is local to the node on which it is applied.

 Usage Note: the inclusive range "Action" can result in very compact encoding of resource sets and it can be advantages to number resource blocks in such a way so that status updates (dynamic information) can take advantage of this efficiency.